Supporting Long-Term Oral Health

 Pay extra attention when brushing near the implant crown.
 This helps remove leftover food that may cling to the gum margin. - Floss daily using implant-friendly floss or tape:

-Flossing between your implants and neighbouring teeth helps clear trapped particles and supports gum health. - Use interdental brushes to clean narrow spaces:
+Flossing between your implants and neighbouring teeth helps clear trapped particles and may assist in maintaining gum health. - Use interdental brushes to clean narrow spaces:

-These small brushes are helpful for removing food between the implant and adjacent teeth where standard brushes can’t reach. - Consider a water flosser after meals:
+These small brushes may assist in removing food between the implant and adjacent teeth where standard brushes can’t reach. - Consider a water flosser after meals:

-A gentle water stream can dislodge food debris, especially from hard-to-reach areas around the implant. - Chew slowly and rinse after eating:
+A gentle water stream may help dislodge food debris, especially from hard-to-reach areas around the implant. - Chew slowly and rinse after eating:

 Slower chewing may help reduce how much food gets forced between teeth.
-Rinsing with water can flush out lingering particles.
+Rinsing with water may help remove lingering particles.

 What foods should I avoid after getting implants?

-Right after implant placement, certain foods can interfere with healing or increase the chance of irritation near the surgical site.
+Right after implant placement, certain foods may slow recovery or increase the chance of irritation near the surgical site.
 Here’s what not to eat with dental implants, especially during the early recovery phase:

 - Hard or crunchy foods:

-Foods like nuts, chips, and raw vegetables can put pressure on the implant site and may cause discomfort or delay healing. - Sticky foods:
+Foods like nuts, chips, and raw vegetables can put pressure on the implant site and may cause discomfort and affect the recovery process. - Sticky foods:

 Avoid caramels, lollies, or dried fruit.
 These can cling to the surgical area and are harder to remove with gentle cleaning. - Chewy meats or bread: